 Wow… I am writing this on a Win95 computer I setup to do voice chat… well, I am sorry to say the Linux Yahoo Messenger client doesn’t do voice.
 In other news, I have dial up piped in to my Redhat 9 box, and this computer… How exciting!
 Anyhow, I am having trouble with the “dial up on demand” function of my router… when I request a connection it “should” connect… right now I have to go into the web administration and force a connect… definitely not the best solution.
 Difficulties lie ahead of me… 🙁 I see lots of networking in my future… oh boy!

-However, if you are a Windows user, there is not a better service than MusicMatch… yet.
+If you are a Windows user, there is not a better service than MusicMatch… yet.

 All of these hack attacks due to terrible programming in Internet Explorer.
 Browser incompatibilities, Windows only webpages, and a host of other nonsense should force a market economy to break free from being slaves to viruses, and a Windows dominated world.
 If you support capitalism and democracy download MozillaFirebird.
 Oh, by the way, it’s available for Windows too!
 How could you say no now? 🙂